shakerscode/lucky-pet-web-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [PetStore App](https://a-pet-store-website.netlify.app/).
+This is the website that i created by react -  [PetStore App](https://a-pet-store-website.netlify.app/).

 ## Available Scripts